JeremiahKaren/35percent.github.io/silwood-estate-regeneration.md

 Southwark's half of the estate was split into two phases; 4A and 4B.
 Phase 4A was redeveloped first by _Presentation Housing Association_, which then merged to become part of Notting Hill Housing.
 Full details of phase 4A can be found in this [Executive Committee Item (Item 10)](http://moderngov.southwark.gov.uk/CeListDocuments.aspx?CommitteeId=118&MeetingId=995&DF=14%2f02%2f2006&Ver=2) and the [Statement of Reasons](/img/Silwood_Estate.pdf) for the Compulsory Purchase Order.

-[This](http://moderngov.southwarksites.com/Published/C00000118/M00003082/AI00003831/$VarytermsofdisposalSilwoodPhase4BRotherhitheSE16open.docA.ps.pdf) Committee report confirms that Southwark subsequently sold phase 4B to Notting Hill Housing Group for an undisclosed sum in 2009.
+[This](http://moderngov.southwarksites.com/Published/C00000118/M00003082/AI00003831/$VarytermsofdisposalSilwoodPhase4BRotherhitheSE16open.docA.ps.pdf) Committee report confirms that Southwark subsequently sold phase 4B to Notting Hill Housing Group and its development partner Higgins Homes for an undisclosed sum in 2009.
 Site 4B was home to Gillam House pictured below, which comprised 57 council flats and 6 council-leasehold flats.

 [Land registry documents](http://crappistmartin.github.io/images/LRegisterSilwood.pdf) show that the Council sold the land to Notting Hill and its development partner Higgins Homes for the sum of just £2.1 million.